benab04/astro3d-core/README.md

 ## 💫 Final Thoughts

+astro3d-core is a lightweight library focused on providing the essential building blocks for creating realistic celestial bodies in your Three.js scenes.
+By keeping the API minimal, we give you the flexibility to build exactly what you need without the overhead.

-This library was built to save you time and boilerplate, and make your planetary and satellite visualizations _look good_.
-If it helps you, consider giving a star 🌟 or contributing with a pull request.
+If you find this package helpful, consider giving it a star 🌟 or contributing with a pull request.